Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 eBooks vs. Printed Books: Is Book Printing Worth It?

+Does it seem strange that eBooks haven’t yet replaced printed books?
+Well, don’t expect to see an obituary for the printed book anytime soon.
 If you’re self-publishing a book, you’ll have to decide whether it’s worth it to release a physical book or if you want to offer a digital one.

 eBooks vs. Printed Books: At a Glance

 When it comes to self-publishing, there’s not much difference between the two methods in terms of how you’ll upload your book to a printing service or a digital storefront.
-While some digital publishers require their own unique formats, you can usually convert your files from a standard Word Doc or PDF.
+While some digital publishers require their own formats, you can usually convert your files from a standard Word Doc or PDF.

 Printed Books

-63% of people over 65 in the US read a printed book in the last year, while only 17% have read an eBook in the same amount of time.
+It’s not true that print books are out of style.
+Surveys on eBooks vs printed books revealed that 68% of younger readers (18 to 29-year-olds) in the U.S. prefer print books.
+Furthermore, 63% of people over 65 in the US read a printed book in the last year, while only 17% have read an eBook in the same amount of time.
 It’s a lot to consider when you’re looking at self-publishing a book!

 There may be reasons you choose one or the other based on your specific target audience or the type of book you’re selling.
 A coffee table book of beautiful landscapes would be a poor candidate for an eBook experience, while an interactive book with sound effects would probably work best on an eReader.
 Know your product and know your audience!